linux-integrity/ima-doc/policy-syntax.rst

 func=CREDS_CHECK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``CREDS_CHECK`` triggers when a file is about to be executed as a
+``CREDS_CHECK`` triggers when a file is about to be executed.
+It uses
-program.
-It uses the credentials that will be when the new child
-process is started, ignoring the parent process.
-E.g., a suid
+the new child process credentials, ignoring the parent process.
+E.g.,
-process will gain privileges.
+a suid process will gain privileges.

 See also :ref:`func-bprm-check`, which triggers using the parent
 process credentials.

 Credentials include the process user and group (object), effective
-user and group (subject), file LSM labels, suid and sgid,
+user and group (subject), suid and sgid.

 Example: This policy rule triggers if a process is executed and
 runs as unconfined_t, ignoring the context of the parent process.